Are You a Landlord Dealing with a Tenant or a Leasing Issue? If So, Contact a New Jersey Landlord Attorney Today.

 Actual Client Testimonial

 I own several small businesses.
-I’m good at what I do but legal matters and dealing with lawyers and legal issues is stressful.
+I’m good at what I do, but dealing with legal matters and lawyers is stressful.
 I called Hanlon Niemann & Wright and have developed a great relationship with their lawyers and staff.
-They have reviewed my leases, negotiated the buyout of my former business partner, handled land use problems in a neighboring county and generally have really been there for me.
+They have reviewed my leases, negotiated the buyout of my former business partner, handled land-use issues in a neighboring county, and, in general, really been there for me.
 I really like them personally and professionally.
 If you are a small business owner, give them a call.

 —Mike Halsey, Middletown, NJ